oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 - associating with every node zero or more nodes from the same collection, called its _parent nodes_.

 The recursive hierarchy is described in the model by an annotation of the entity type with the complex term `RecursiveHierarchy` with these properties:
 - The `NodeProperty` MUST be a path with single-valued segments ending in a primitive property.
-This property holds the node identifier of the node in the hierarchy and null if the entity is not in the hierarchy.
+This property holds the node identifier of the node in the hierarchy.
+Its value if the entity is not in the hierarchy is arbitrary.
 - The `ParentNavigationProperty` MUST be a collection-valued or nullable single-valued navigation property path that addresses the entity type annotated with this term.
-It navigates from a node to its parent nodes, and from an entity not in the hierarchy to an empty collection or null.
+It navigates from a node to its parent nodes.
+Its navigation target if the entity is not in the hierarchy is arbitrary.

 The term `RecursiveHierarchy` can only be applied to entity types, and MUST be applied with a qualifier, which is used to reference the hierarchy in transformations operating on recursive hierarchies, in [grouping with `rolluprecursive`](#Groupingwithrolluprecursive), and in [hierarchy functions](#HierarchyFunctions).
 The same entity can serve as nodes in different recursive hierarchies, given different qualifiers.